ScienceParkStudyGroup/rna-seq-lesson/_episodes/08-collaborating.md

 teaching: 30
 exercises: 60
 questions:
-- "How can I co-develop and collaborate on code with another scientist?"
+- "How can I develop and collaborate on code with another scientist?"
+- "How can I give access to my code to another collaborator?"
-- "How can I stay in sync on code"
+- "How can I keep code synchronised with another scientist?"
 - "How can I solve conflicts that arise from that collaboration?"
 - "What are Github "
 objectives: